Stay-Hack06/feam-1-create-react-app-and-npm/exercises.md

+# How to create a new React project with Vite
+1. In the terminal, navigate to the directory where you want to create your project.
+2. Then run the following command, replacing "project-name" with the name of your project:
+_npm create vite@latest project-name_

 # Exercise 1
-1. Create a new React project called yourname-practice (make sure to add your own name)
+1. Create a new React project called yourname-practice (make sure to add your own name).
-   1. Look in the package.json file.
+2. Look in the package.json file.
 What version of React are we using?

-2. In App.js, delete everything in the return statement.
+3. In App.jsx, delete everything in the return statement.
 Leave the parenthesis.
-3. Make a div in the parenthesis in the return statement
+4. Make a div element in the parenthesis in the return statement
-4. Make a paragraph and render 'Hello World, this is (your name)'s first React Project!'
+5. Inside that div element, make a paragraph element and render 'Hello World, this is (your name)'s first React Project!'
-5. Open the terminal in VSCode and type 'npm start'
+6. Open the terminal in VSCode and run the command _npm install_, then run the command _npm run dev_
-6. Check out your app in the browser
+7. Check out your app in the browser!
-7. Take a screenshot that includes the URL address bar
+8. Take a screenshot that includes the URL address bar
-8. Add it to the assets folder
+9. Add the screenshot to the assets folder of your code folder

 # Exercise 2
 1. Create a new React project called yourname-npm-color-picker (make sure to add your own name)